madelineadee/madelineadee.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Health Policy PhD Student at <a href='https://publichealth.berkeley.edu/'>UC Berkeley</a>.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
     <p>Berkeley, CA</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Health Policy PhD student at the University of California Berkeley School of Public Health.
+Madeline Adee is a Health Policy PhD student at University of California, Berkeley.
+Her concentration is Population Health and Data Science, and she is currently a <a href='https://bids.berkeley.edu/research/computational-social-science-training-program'>Computational Social Science Training Program</a> fellow.
+Her research focuses on improving health for people in prisons and jails in the US through public health interventions, improved medical care, and prison reform.